Board of Directors 2013-2015

 She was recently accepted as a Fellow into the 2013 New Leaders Council Institute in Tallahassee.
 She credits her interest in political advocacy and women’s rights to her family and upbringing, and to her first campaign internship in 2008, which helped awaken her political activism.

-Alexandra Thomas is a junior at Florida State University and is majoring in History and Interdisciplinary Social Sciences with an emphasis in Public Service.
+Alexandra Thomas is a senior at Florida State University and is majoring in History and Interdisciplinary Social Sciences with an emphasis in Public Service.
 Attending college awakened her passion for human rights and activism.
 She is involved in several organizations on FSU’s campus including Peace Jam Southeast, FSU Women’s Center, and Trafficked at FSU.
 She is from Pembroke Pines, Florida and enjoys dancing, spending time with family and friends, and watching British TV and film.